SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     ![JSON viewer](images/json-viewer.png)

+## Exercise 7.14 Statement Help
-14. Click on the **Statement Help** icon.
+1. Click on the **Statement Help** icon.
 Notice that details of the table and function used in the current statement is shown.

     ![statement help](images/statement-help.png)

+## Exercise 7.15 Shortcut Keys
-15. A few of the common shortcut keys are listed below.
+1. A few of the common shortcut keys are listed below.
 Try a few of them out.

     Action | Shortcut
     ------ | ------